thynash/Rangify/README.md

 ## 🎯 Project Overview

-KolamAI is a comprehensive computer vision and machine learning system that analyzes traditional Indian Kolam/Rangoli patterns to identify mathematical principles and recreate authentic designs.
+Rangify is a comprehensive computer vision and machine learning system that analyzes traditional Indian Kolam/Rangoli patterns to identify mathematical principles and recreate authentic designs.
 Our solution combines advanced image processing, mathematical analysis, and cultural knowledge to understand and generate these beautiful geometric patterns.

 ## 🏆 Key Features